JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Development mode

 In the previous section, we created a new empty package.
-The goal of this section is to show how to create the content of the package. **Before we continue, open the main folder of the ImageInspector package in a new VS Code window.**
+In this section, we will fill the package with content. **Before we continue, open the main folder of the ImageInspector package in a new VS Code window.** You can use the default shortcut `Ctrl K Ctrl O`.

-Now we are in a situation, that we created only a folder with some Julia-related content.
-In the example above we created the `scripts` folder in the main folder of our new package.
-We will use this folder to store test scripts for the package.
-The first thing we have to do is to activate a new enviroment in the `script` folder.
-It can be done in the following way.
+The content of the `ImageInspector` folder can be divided into four parts:
+- *Root folder* contains information about the package and git.
+- *Folder src* contains the package source code.
+- *Folder tests* contains the testing scripts for verifying the code correctness.
+- *Folder scripts* is used to run scripts.
+The first three are standard, while we added the last folder manually.
+We can add more folders, such as `data`.

+We first activate a new environment in the `script` folder.

 ```julia
 (ImageInspector) pkg> activate ./scripts